Mathematics -- an imagined tool for rational cognition: Mathematics as an imagined tool for rational cognition and other views of mathematics

 I consider that the view of mathematics presented in this paper belongs in large part to the tradition which has begun with Dedekind, Cantor and Hilbert.
-The creationist and structuralist views of Dedekind about mathematics have spread into mathematics community through works of Emmy Noether, van der Waerden and Bourbaki, and they have become the trademark of modern mathematics.
-I was surprised when I saw what attention philosophical community did pay to the Benacceraf's article ``What numbers could not be'' (\cite{Benacerraf}) because what is in the article I have thought is well known from the time of Dedekind.
+The creationist and structuralist views of Dedekind about mathematics have spread into mathematics community through the works of Emmy Noether, van der Waerden and Bourbaki, and they have become the trademark of modern mathematics.
+I was surprised when I saw the amount of attention paid by the philosophical community to the Benacceraf’s article titled ``What numbers could not be'' (\cite{Benacerraf}), because I believed that the contents of the article were well known from the time of Dedekind.
 The subject of discussion is whether and in what form psychologism is present in Dedekind's work, also in the quotation from the beginning of the article (see \cite {Re} for a detailed analysis).
 If Dedekind, under the free creation of natural numbers (as well as other numbers), considered their creation as a creation of abstract thoughts then that is different from the view of mathematics set out here.
 In this view, mathematical objects are always imagined as concrete objects, because that is how our language works, regardless of whether we can realize them in our internal world of activities or not.
 We already do abstraction with language itself, which ensures that we consider only those properties of mathematical objects that interest us.
 Thus, language is the bearer of the required abstraction and not the objects of language.

-In the view of mathematics presented in this paper the final mathematical model (theory) is a junction of axioms and partial internal interpretation of an adequate language.
+In the view of mathematics presented in this paper, the final mathematical model (theory) is a junction of axioms and partial internal interpretation of an adequate language.
 Thus, this view encompasses formalism (in the part related to axioms) and constructivism (in the part related to partial internal interpretation).
 The subject of formalism is formal systems, and the subject of constructivism is the internal world of our activities.
 But if we do not look at them as methodological approaches but as philosophies, they are one-sided -- formalism limits mathematics to formal manipulations of language forms and constructivism to the internal world of activities.

 Logicism, regardless of its success or failure, or its modern reincarnation in classical set theory, is also a one-sided view of mathematics.
 In my view of mathematics, logicism and set theory are only large (and important) mathematical models in which `` all '' mathematical models can possibly be represented up to an isomorphism but which neglect the existence of particular interpretations.
 For example, in set theory we can use ordered triples of real numbers to realize the structure of three-dimensional Euclidean space but we cannot reconstruct Euclidean geometry in its primary interpretation, as the structure of the space of our internal activities.